Families of orthogonal Laurent polynomials, hyperelliptic Lie algebras and elliptic integrals

 \subsection{The automorphism group of a Riemann surface with a finite number of punctures}

-A result in \cite{cox2014simple} describes the automorphism groups of particular classes of the algebras $R_2(p)$.
-The authors consider automorphisms sending a unit to a unit.
+There is a very large body of literature that has been devoted to the study of the automorphism group a Riemann surface, but we will not review what is known up to this time.
+In particular it is an interesting question as to which finite groups can appear when fixing the genus of the Riemann surface.
+However a reference for such work is \cite{MR1796706}.
+On the other hand a result in \cite{cox2014simple} describes the automorphism groups of particular classes of the algebras $R_2(p)$.
+The authors use the fact that an automorphisms sends an invertible element to an invertible element.
 Since the generators $t$ and $t^{-1}$ of the algebra appear as units, the image of these invertible elements helps to distinguish the distinct automorphisms, but one first needs to describe the group of units, and to that end, we have:

 \begin{lemma}[\cite{cox2014simple}, Lemma 11(a)] The unit group $R_2^*(p)$ of $R_2(p)$ is of the form

 \end{lemma}

 For a general polynomial $p\in\mathbb C[t]$, an explicit description of all pairs of polynomials $f$ and $g$ that satisfy Pell's equation $ f^2-g^2 p=1$ does not exist.
 As mentioned earlier, Chebyshev polynomials give all of the solutions when $p(t)=t^2-1$, and we recall from \cite{cox2014simple} the explicit description of $f$ and $g$ for the degree $4$ polynomial in \eqref{eq:polynomial-DJKM} with distinct roots (also see Lemma~\ref{prop:hypergeometric-function} with $r=0$).